Kurt Waldheim: Service in Yugoslavia and Greece

 By 1943, Waldheim was serving in the capacity of an aide-de-camp in Army Group E which was headed by General Alexander Löhr, who would be executed as a war criminal in 1947.
 In 1986, Waldheim said that he had served only as an interpreter and a clerk and had no knowledge either of reprisals against local Serb civilians or of massacres in neighboring provinces of Yugoslavia.
-He said that he had known about some of the things that had happened, and had been horrified, but could not see what else he could have done.
+He said that he had known some things and was horrified but felt powerless.

 Much historical interest has centred on Waldheim's role in Operation Kozara in 1942.
 According to one post-war investigator, prisoners were routinely shot within only a few hundred metres (yards) of Waldheim's office, and 35 km away at the Jasenovac concentration camp.
 Waldheim later stated that "he did not know about the murder of civilians there".

 Waldheim's name appears on the Wehrmacht's "honour list" of those responsible for the militarily successful operation.
 The Nazi puppet state, the Independent State of Croatia, awarded Waldheim the Medal of the Crown of King Zvonimir in silver with an oak branches cluster.
 Decades later, during the lobbying for his election as U.N.
 Secretary General, Yugoslav President Josip Broz Tito, who had led the Yugoslav Partisans during the war, awarded Waldheim one of the highest Yugoslav orders, not knowing the details of his prior military service.

 Waldheim denied that he knew war crimes were taking place in Bosnia at the height of the battles between the Nazis and Tito's partisans in 1943.
 According to Eli Rosenbaum, in 1944, Waldheim reviewed and approved a packet of antisemitic propaganda leaflets to be dropped behind Soviet lines, one of which ended: "Enough of the Jewish war, kill the Jews, come over."

 In 1945, Waldheim surrendered to British forces in Carinthia, at which point he said he had fled his command post within Army Group E, where he was serving with General Alexander Löhr.